Steve Andrews is the musical force behind

 I started playing and creating music about fifteen years ago.
 At first, I did not know what a chord was, key signature, bass clef, treble clef, etc.

 I started as a lyricist.
 Then, I took some guitar lessons, and everything else has evolved from there.
 I am considered a self taught musician (without a music degree).

 So often music refuses to fit neatly into one category.
-The best songwriters and musicians are like that; though taking inspiration from various traditions, they create songs that are very original.
 Your music is like that; Beyond From Within’s sound draws from several genres.
 How would you describe your current sound?